U.S. soldier Bergdahl may face life sentence in court-martial over desertion

 In ordering the court martial on Monday, Army General Robert Abrams did not follow the recommendation of a preliminary hearing which, according to Bergdahl's lawyer, called for Bergdahl to face a proceeding that could impose a potential maximum penalty of a year in confinement.

-Bergdahl's lawyer, Eugene Fidell, said the defence team "had hoped the case would not go in this direction."
+Bergdahl's lawyer, Eugene Fidell, said the defense team "had hoped the case would not go in this direction."

 He also urged Republican presidential candidate Donald Trump, who has called Bergdahl a "dirty, rotten traitor," to "cease his prejudicial months-long campaign of defamation against our client."